MISSISSIPPI CODE TITLE 45.

 enforcement agency regarding a sex offender which the person knows to be false.

-Thousand Dollars ($ 5,000.00) or imprisonment in the State Penitentiary for not
+Thousand Dollars ($ 5,000.00), imprisonment in the custody of the Department of

-more than five (5) years, or both fine and imprisonment.
+Corrections for not more than five (5) years, or both fine and imprisonment.

 (3) Whenever it appears that an offender has failed to comply with the

-of the county of the last-known address of the offender.
-Upon notification, the
+shall promptly notify the sheriff of the county of the last-known address of

-sheriff shall attempt to locate the offender at his last-known address.
+locate the offender at his last-known address or last-known location.

 (a) If the sheriff locates the offender, he shall

-enforce the provisions of this chapter.
-The sheriff shall then notify the
+appropriate.
+The sheriff shall then notify the department with the current

-department with the current information regarding the offender.
+information regarding the offender.

 (b) If the sheriff is unable to locate the offender, the